 Erik Miles finds paradise on the island of Florianópolis, Brazil.
 With a tidy inheritance he settles in a quiet fishing village on a deserted beach and plans his future bar.
 Erik is bewitched by his new home and the curious and eccentric locals.
 When his money doesn't arrive, he must adopt the Brazilian jeito, or trick to living, to survive.

-Exile is sold out and currently out of print.
+Note: Exile is sold out and currently out of print.
 I orginally published Exile in two volumes.
-I will be releasing a revised, single volume, second edition later this year.
+I will be releasing a revised, single volume, second edition next year.
 Check back for updates.